 \textit{Prediction error}: the prediction error (or relative accuracy) metric is defined as \citep{bertsimas2016best}

-where $\hat{f}(\cdot)$ denotes the estimated convex function and $f_0(\cdot)$ is the true convex function (i.e., $f_0 = \sum_{k\in S^*} (x_i^k)^{2}$).
-A perfect score is 0 (e.g. when $\hat{f}(\cdot)=f_0(\cdot)$), and the larger the prediction error is, the worse the predictive performance will be.\footnote{We note that \citet{dai2023variable} measured the ``in-sample'' prediction errors, whereas our prediction error metric is ``out-of-sample'', where we take average value over the new $N=1000$ test data instead of the training values $\boldsymbol{x}_i$, $i=1,\ldots,n$. }
+where $\hat{f}(\cdot)$ denotes the estimated convex function and $f_0(\cdot)$ is the true convex function (e.g., $f_0 = \sum_{k\in S^*} (x_i^k)^{2}$ for the Type I DGP).
+A perfect score is 0 (e.g. when $\hat{f}(\cdot)\equiv f_0(\cdot)$), while a larger prediction error indicates worse predictive performance.\footnote{We note that \citet{dai2023variable} measured the ``in-sample'' prediction errors, whereas our prediction error metric is ``out-of-sample'', where we compute the average error over a separate independent test data set of size $N=1000$ instead of the training samples $\boldsymbol{x}_i$, $i=1,\ldots,n$. }